vivshaw/vivshaw.github.io/README.md

 - [ ] fix navbar appearance & alignment in mobile menu
 - [ ] colors fade from light to dark on first page load. that should be fixed. also, fix odd 1px of whitespace on the bottom of the page. probably this all requires moving to global theming so I can style `html` and `body`
 - [ ] image optimization for static exports?
+- [ ] return SEO to being server-side, fully using the new metadata API